 |Arianna Huffington (Photo credit: Wikipedia)|

-Based on the available data pertaining the political preferences of our community, there is reason to believe that your political leanings are likely to be somewhat left of center.
+Based on the available data pertaining to the political preferences of our community, there is reason to believe that your political leanings are likely to be somewhat left of center.
 There are certainly exceptions.
 But if I know nothing about you other than your preference for reality over superstition, I would be wise to predict that you are more likely to lean left than to lean right.
 We also know from a wealth of psychological research that we humans tend to seek information that confirms or validates our positions and pay more attention to it than we do with information that disconfirms and invalidates them (i.e., confirmation bias).
-If I put these two pieces of information together, acknowledging that they are general statements that will not apply equally to every individual, I should expect you to consume media that could be described as more liberal or progressive in orientation.
+If I put these two pieces of information together, acknowledging that they are general statements that will not apply equally to every individual, I should expect you to consume media that could be described as more liberal (or progressive) in orientation.

-What I would like to convince you of today is that not all of these media sources are equally valuable and that one should be actively avoided.
+What I would like to convince you of today is that not all of these media sources are equally valuable and that at least one of them should be actively avoided.
 In particular, I'd like to persuade you that no member of the reality-based community should promote The Huffington Post (HuffPo) by sharing links to it on websites, blogs, or social media.
 The next time you are tempted to tweet a link to HuffPo, I hope you'll think twice.